-In order to end the rape kit backlog in the United States and ensure that it never recurs, state and federal rape kit policies must change.
+To end the rape kit backlog in the United States and ensure that it never recurs, state and federal rape kit policies must change.
 Progress on rape kit reform is happening.
 Be a part of it.

 Cities and states are going into their storage facilities and counting their rape kits to assess whether they have a backlog.
 Jurisdictions with backlogs are finding the resources to test their rape kits, changing their policies to prevent future backlogs, and devoting the resources necessary to fully investigate all leads from rape kit testing.
 State legislatures are introducing and enacting laws that require statewide tracking and testing of rape kits.
 The federal government is offering leadership, resources and research to fix the problem, making the reduction and elimination of the nationwide rape kit backlog a priority.

-You state officials still need to hear your voice.
+Your state officials still need to hear your voice.
 Write to them and urge them to end the backlog.
 Get started below: